mehowch/Library-project/README.md

 <u>Future development of the project:</u>
-TODO: Update Book, Search Book, Book Profile, Remove User, Add ability to borrow max 5 books at once.
+TODO: Update Book, Add images of books, Remove User, Add ability to borrow max 5 books at once.